5G-MAG/rt-xr-unity-player/README.md

 ## Introduction
-The XR Unity Player is an interactive, implemented in Unity3D, and XR-capable glTF scene viewer.
+The XR Unity Player is an interactive and XR-capable glTF scene viewer implemented in Unity3D.
 It supports glTF extensions specified in the MPEG-I Scene Description framework ([ISO/IEC 23090-14](https://www.iso.org/standard/86439.html)).
 These extensions support features such as video textures, spatial audio sources, interactivity behaviors, AR anchors,...

 Additional information can be found at: https://5g-mag.github.io/Getting-Started/pages/xr-media-integration-in-5g/